dariok/eXgit/README.md

 ## Install
 ### Option 1: use the xar
-If maven runs successfully, the project root should contain a file named `exgit.xar` which can deployed directly via the package managar.
+If maven runs successfully, the project root should contain a file named `exgit.xar` which can be deployed directly via the package manager.
+If this does not work, try option 2.

 ### Option 2: copy and install manually